The HulC: Confidence Regions from Convex Hulls: Confidence Regions under Unimodality

 \subsection{Application 2: shape constrained regression (revisited)}

 In Section~\ref{subsec:shape-constrained}, we used subsampling to estimate the median bias of the LSE in shape constrained regression.
 Experimentally, we found that the distribution of the LSE is unimodal at the true value.
 Consider the regression problem $Y_i = f_0(i/n) + \varepsilon_i$ where $\varepsilon_i\sim N(0, 1)$ and $f_0(x) \equiv 0$.
-The histograms of the LSE error $\widehat{f}_n(x_0) - f_0(x_0)$ at $x_0 = 0.25, 0.75$ are shown in Figure~\ref{fig:isoplot} when the estimator is computed based on $10^6$ samples and 1000 replications.
+The histograms of the LSE error $\widehat{f}_n(x_0) - f_0(x_0)$ {for $x_0$ ranging from $0.1$ to $0.9$} are shown in Figure~\ref{fig:isoplot} when the estimator is computed based on $10^6$ samples and 1000 replications. {Figure~\ref{fig:isoplot} indicates that the distribution of $\widehat{f}_n(x_0) - f_0(x_0)$ has a unique mode and that mode is close to zero, and this property is unaffected by the location of $x_0\in[0, 1]$.}

 We are not aware of a result proving unimodality of the limiting distribution of the LSE in general (when higher derivatives of $f_0$ may vanish at $x_0$).
-But motivated by our experimental results, we apply the \uhulc to construct a confidence band, and leave a more rigorous investigation of its validity to future work.
+But, motivated by our experimental results, we apply the \uhulc to construct a confidence band, and leave a more rigorous investigation of its validity to future work.

-The performance of the \uhulc for monotone regression is shown in Figure~\ref{fig:isotone-confidence}.
+The performance of the \uhulc for monotone regression is shown in Figure~\ref{fig:isotone-confidence}{; for illustration, we use $t = 1/2$}.
 It shows adaptation and shows higher uncertainty around the change point.
 The confidence band here is noticeably larger than the one from the \ahulcnospace.